Divyanshu960/HandWritten-Numbers-Recognition/README.md

 - pygame
 - matplotlib

-After that run the process_image.py file .
+After that run the process_image.py file.

 Then just run the app.py file and it will work.